SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Method

-where $\{\bm{\nu}_\ell\}$ are confined to the fixed polyhedral constraints specified in \eqref{eq:app_dual_chain}.
-This reveals a critical flaw: the gradient mapping $\bm{x}\mapsto \partial f_{\mathrm{ReLU}}(\bm{x})$ is piecewise constant (i.e., its Jacobian is zero almost everywhere).
-Consequently, all first-order curvature information is lost---the function is locally flat on each linear region, and any second-order derivative is identically zero wherever defined.
+where \(\{\bm{\nu}_\ell\}\) are confined to the polyhedral constraints in \eqref{eq:app_dual_chain}.
+Thus the gradient mapping \(\bm{x}\mapsto\partial f_{\mathrm{ReLU}}(\bm{x})\) is piecewise constant: the Jacobian is zero almost everywhere, and the model has no native mechanism for smooth curvature on each linear region.

-The regional flat limitation identified above leads to a severe quantitative bottleneck.
-Since a ReLU-ICNN is a collection of flat hyperplanes, approximating a target with smooth curvature (e.g., a strongly convex function) requires infinite hyperplanes.
-The following proposition quantifies the exponential parameter cost (in terms of the number of linear pieces $N$) requirement.
+This regional flatness becomes a severe quantitative bottleneck when the target has genuine curvature.
+The next result shows that CPWL models must spend a large number of affine pieces merely to approximate strongly convex geometry.